 - Equipment can shut down during inactive periods

-Smart Buildings and Connected Technologies
+Smart Buildings with Connected Tech

 Internet of Things Integration